Claims

 In two studies with 120 and 384 participants, highly processed foods were the foods most often linked to addictive-like eating behavior.

-This PLOS ONE paper tested which foods people connect most with addictive-like eating patterns.
-Study 1 used 120 university participants to rate 35 foods, and Study 2 used 384 adults to model which food features predicted problematic ratings.
 Processed foods high in fat and fast-absorbing carbs ranked highest, and the statistical model showed food processing as a large positive predictor of addictive-like ratings.

 Source: Which Foods May Be Addictive?
 The Roles of Processing, Fat Content, and Glycemic Load